Giftbit/Lightrail-API-V2-Docs/docs/client-libraries.md

 # Client Libraries
-Here is the list of Lightrail client libraries for different languages and technologies.
-If you are planning to integrate with Lightrail, before embarking on development check out this list to see if we already have a client library suitable for your project.
+If you are planning to integrate with Lightrail, before embarking on development, check out this list to see if we already have a client library suitable for your project.

 ### Languages